cloudsolver/aws-soa/atoms/CloudFront.md

 ### Solution Architectures

 #### On-premises server requires a global distribution
 [[Hybrid Cloud Architecture]] with CloudFront is possible.
-A custom origin can point to an on-premises server and CloudFront is able to cache content for dynamic websites.
-CloudFront can provide performance optimizations for custom origins even if they are running on on-premises servers.
-These include persistent TCP connections to the origin, SSL enhancements such as Session tickets and [[OCSP]] stapling. #performant
+A custom origin can point to an on-premises server, and CloudFront is able to cache content for dynamic websites.
+CloudFront can provide performance optimizations for custom origins even running on on-premises servers.
+These include persistent TCP connections to the origin, SSL enhancements such as Session tickets, and [[OCSP]] stapling. #performant
 Additionally, connections are routed from the nearest Edge Location to the user across the AWS global network.
-If the on-premises server is connected via a [[DX|Direct Connect]]  link, this can further improve performance.
+This can further improve performance if the on-premises server is connected via a [[DX|Direct Connect]]  link.

 #Q What is a fast and cost-efficient solution that will update the images immediately without waiting for the object’s expiration date?
 **Answer**: Use different names for assets by version number e.g. `img_2023083290.jpg`.
 Cache-Invalidation is time-consuming and not recommended.

+---

+#Question What does TTL of 0 achieve?
+Answer: All requests are directed to the origin.
+This can be useful for 3-tier Applications that require reduced latency for users because traversal from CloudFront to origin is faster.

 ## References